CollBach94/2143---Object-Oriented-Programming/Assignments/A03/ReadMe.md

 ### Class Variable
 * A variable that is shared by all instances within that class.
 In C++, it is a data type that is declared as *static*.
 ### Instance Variable
+* Maintained by an instance, this represents the state of an object.
 ### Member Variable
 ### Inheritance
+* The property of objects where a class has an instance of having acces to data and method information.
+This information is found in a preciously defined class, and as such, does not to be restated again in order to be used.
 ### Multiple Inheritance
+* This allows for a subclass to inherit information from more than one immediate superclass.
+However, this is not supported by all object-oriented languages.
 ### Composition
 * An alternative to inheritance, this method treats user-defined object types as if they are a newly defined object.